 However, under current regulations, if a student does not report school violence, the teacher cannot arbitrarily force the student to leave.

-However, B continued to demand that A be transferred, claiming that the teacher was aiding and abetting the bullying of students.
+"Mr. B then continued to demand that Teacher A be transferred, saying that the teacher was "helping students to be bullied," the North Jeolla branch of the Korean Teachers Union explained.

 2024/08/27 21:03 KST